normalized-db/normalizer/README.md

  - **Author**: Sandro Schmid ([saseb.schmid@gmail.com](<mailto:saseb.schmid@gmail.com>))
  - **Version**: 2.5.0-beta.1

-## Notes
+## Versioning

- - This library is under active development.
- - To ease versioning equal major and minor version numbers are used for all modules.
+To ease versioning equal major and minor version numbers are used for all modules.

 ## Installation